 Day 3 – Meiji Jingū

-The Meiji Shrine (Meiji Jingū 明治神宮) is a Shinto shrine dedicated to the deification of the Meiji Emperor.
-In 1868, Emperor Meiji led…
+The Meiji Shrine (Meiji Jingū 明治神宮) is a Shinto shrine dedicated to the deified Emperor Meiji.
+In 1868, Emperor Meiji led Japan out…

-Read MoreThe Meiji Shrine (Meiji Jingū 明治神宮) is a Shinto shrine dedicated to the deification of the Meiji Emperor.
-In 1868, Emperor Meiji led…
+Read MoreThe Meiji Shrine (Meiji Jingū 明治神宮) is a Shinto shrine dedicated to the deified Emperor Meiji.
+In 1868, Emperor Meiji led Japan out…

-Read MoreShinjuku Gyoen is a large park in Shinjuku, one of the most important cities in Tokyo.
-The park was originally privately owned.
-It…
+Read MoreShinjuku Gyoen is a large park in Shinjuku, one of Tokyo’s major districts.
+The park was originally privately owned before being converted into…

-Read MoreAlternative program: Museum Day In the evening I checked the weather report: for some regions, including Kantō, it might snow the next day!…
+Read MoreAlternative program: Museum Day That evening, I checked the weather forecast: snow was predicted for the next day across several regions, including Kantō….

 Read MoreAt the end of the first day, I went to one of the most important tourist attractions in Tokyo: the Sensō-ji in Asakusa…

-Read MoreFirst explorations in Ueno Park After the somewhat nerve-wracking flight there, I woke up well-rested and well-fed.
-It was time for some first…
+Read MoreFirst explorations in Ueno Park After that somewhat nerve-wracking flight and a solid night’s sleep, I woke up feeling actually human again –…

 Read MoreThe Big Day Tuesday, March 5, The Big Day.
 Finally!
 After weeks of planning and second-guessing every detail, it was time to kick…